The purpose of this game is to motivate students to examine

 to an analysis of the properties and how they interrelate.

-Choosing all figures in the Polygon Capture Game Polygons sheet that have parallel opposite sides is relatively easy.
+Choosing all figures in the Polygon Capture Game Polygons Activity Sheet that have parallel opposite sides is relatively easy.
 Choosing all figures with parallel opposite sides and at least one obtuse angle requires reasoning, and a good analysis of such figures leads to the inference

 Another purpose of the game is to give students a format for